goauthentik/authentik/website/docs/customize/brands.md

 ## Flows

 You can explicitly select, in your instance's Brand settings, the _default flows_ to use for the brand.
-To do so, log in as an administrator, open the Admin interface, and navigate to **System -> Brands** .
-There, optionally configure these default flows:
+To do so, log in as an administrator, open the Admin interface, and navigate to **System -> Brands**.
+There you can optionally configure these default flows:

 - Authentication flow: the flow used to authenticate users.
 If left empty, the first applicable flow sorted by the slug is used.
 - Invalidation flow: for typical use cases, select the `default-invalidation-flow` (Logout) flow.
 This flow logs the user out of authentik when the application session ends (user logs out of the app).